-'artificial intelligence system' (AI system) means a system that is designed to operate with a certain level elements of autonomy and that, based on machine and/or humanprovided data and inputs, infers how to achieve a given set of human-defined objectives using machine learning and/or logic- and knowledge based approaches, and produces system-generated outputs such as content (generative AI systems), predictions, recommendations or decisions, influencing the environments with which the AI system interacts;

-- (1a) 'life cycle of an AI system' means the duration of an AI system, from design through retirement.
-Without prejudice to the powers of the market surveillance authorities, Ssuch retirement may happen at any point in time during the post-market monitoring phase upon the decision of the provider and implies that the system may not be used further.
-An AI system lifecycle is also ended by a substantial modification to the AI system made by the provider or any other natural or legal person, in which case the substantially modified AI system shall be considered as a new AI system. - (1b) 'general purpose AI system' means an AI system that irrespective of how the modality in which it is placed on the market or put into service, including as open source software is intended by the provider to perform generally applicable functions such as image and speech recognition, audio and video generation, pattern detection, question answering, translation and others; a general purpose AI system may be used in a plurality of contexts and be integrated in a plurality of other AI systems; - (2) 'provider' means a natural or legal person, public authority, agency or other body that develops an AI system or that has an AI system developed and places that system on the market or puts it into service with a view to placing it on the market or putting it into service under its own name or trademark, whether for payment or free of charge;
+- (1) 'artificial intelligence system' (AI system) means a system that is designed to operate with elements of autonomy and that, based on machine and/or human-provided data and inputs, infers how to achieve a given set of objectives using machine learning and/or logic- and knowledge based approaches, and produces system-generated outputs such as content (generative AI systems), predictions, recommendations or decisions, influencing the environments with which the AI system interacts; - (1a) 'life cycle of an AI system' means the duration of an AI system, from design through retirement.
+Without prejudice to the powers of the market surveillance authorities, such retirement may happen at any point in time during the post-market monitoring phase upon the decision of the provider and implies that the system may not be used further.
+An AI system lifecycle is also ended by a substantial modification to the AI system made by the provider or any other natural or legal person, in which case the substantially modified AI system shall be considered as a new AI system. - (1b) 'general purpose AI system' means an AI system that irrespective of how it is placed on the market or put into service, including as open source software is intended by the provider to perform generally applicable functions such as image and speech recognition, audio and video generation, pattern detection, question answering, translation and others; a general purpose AI system may be used in a plurality of contexts and be integrated in a plurality of other AI systems; - (2) 'provider' means a natural or legal person, public authority, agency or other body that develops an AI system or that has an AI system developed and places that system on the market or puts it into service under its own name or trademark, whether for payment or free of charge;

-- (3) 'small-scale provider' means a provider that is a micro or small enterprise within the meaning of Commission Recommendation 2003/361/EC32; - (3a) 'small and medium-sized enterprise' (SMEs) means an enterprise as defined in the Annex of Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises; - (4) 'user' means any natural or legal person, including a public authority, agency or other body, using an AI system under its under whose authority the system is used;, except where the AI system is used in the course of a personal non-professional activity; - (5) 'authorised representative' means any natural or legal person established physically present or established in the Union who has received and accepted a written mandate from a provider of an AI system to, respectively, perform and carry out on its behalf the obligations and procedures established by this Regulation;

-(5a) 'product manufacturer' means a manufacturer within the meaning of any of the Union harmonisation legislation listed in Annex II;

-- (6) 'importer' means any natural or legal person established physically present or established in the Union that places on the market or puts into service an AI system that bears the name or trademark of a natural or legal person established outside the Union; - (7) 'distributor' means any natural or legal person in the supply chain, other than the provider or the importer, that makes an AI system available on the Union market without affecting its properties; - (8) 'operator' means the provider, the product manufacturer, the user, the authorised representative, the importer and or the distributor; - (9) 'placing on the market' means the first making available of an AI system on the Union market; - (10) 'making available on the market' means any supply of an AI system for distribution or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge; - (11) 'putting into service' means the supply of an AI system for first use directly to the user or for own use on the Union market in the Union for its intended purpose;.
-By way of derogation, field testing taking place under the conditions of Article 64a shall not be considered as putting into service; - (12) 'intended purpose' means the use for which an AI system is intended by the provider, including the specific context and conditions of use, as specified in the information supplied by the provider in the instructions for use, promotional or sales materials and statements, as well as in the technical documentation; general purpose AI systems shall not be considered as having an intended purpose within the meaning of this Regulation;
+- (3) [deleted]; - (3a) 'small and medium-sized enterprise' (SMEs) means an enterprise as defined in the Annex of Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises; - (4) 'user' means any natural or legal person, including a public authority, agency or other body, under whose authority the system is used; - (5) 'authorised representative' means any natural or legal person physically present or established in the Union who has received and accepted a written mandate from a provider of an AI system to, respectively, perform and carry out on its behalf the obligations and procedures established by this Regulation; - (5a) 'product manufacturer' means a manufacturer within the meaning of any of the Union harmonisation legislation listed in Annex II; - (6) 'importer' means any natural or legal person physically present or established in the Union that places on the market an AI system that bears the name or trademark of a natural or legal person established outside the Union; - (7) 'distributor' means any natural or legal person in the supply chain, other than the provider or the importer, that makes an AI system available on the Union market; - (8) 'operator' means the provider, the product manufacturer, the user, the authorised representative, the importer or the distributor; - (9) 'placing on the market' means the first making available of an AI system on the Union market; - (10) 'making available on the market' means any supply of an AI system for distribution or use on the Union market in the course of a commercial activity, whether in return for payment or free of charge;